top of page

 • Assisting an international printing company respond to customer inquiries about product stewardship practices;

-• Advising a food and beverage client about webpage and marketing claims for compliance with the FTC's Green Guides;
+• Advising a food and beverage client about webpage and marketing claims for compliance with the FTC's Green Guides and California law;

 • Advising a commercial property owner on a long-term remediation project and compliance with cleanup & abatement order, including off-site vapor intrusion investigation and remediation of emerging contaminants;